-Brain Ring is a tournament for schoolchildren from Kyrgyzstan, where three finalists receive a prize of 100%, 80% and 75% of tuition fees.
+Brain Ring is a tournament for schoolchildren from Kyrgyzstan, New Generation Academy of the American University of Central Asia, and Technical School of Innovation where three finalists receive a prize of 100%, 80%, and 75% of tuition fees.
 Brain Ring is part of AUCA's financial assistance policy, which allows exceptionally talented students, especially from needy families, to get the opportunity to study at AUCA.

 In order to enjoy the Brain Ring Scholarship, it is not enough to be one of the winners of the Game - you need to enroll at AUCA.
 You can find details in the Regulation.

-Regulation on holding the traditional spring Brain Ring tournament among high school students of secondary educational schools in Bishkek and the regions of the Kyrgyz Republic for the AUCA Cup
+Regulation on holding the traditional spring Brain Ring tournament among high school students of secondary educational schools in Bishkek and the regions of the Kyrgyz Republic, New Generation Academy of the American University of Central Asia, and Technical School of Innovation for the AUCA Cup

 The American University of Central Asia holds the traditional AUCA Spring Brain Ring Cup among schoolchildren of Bishkek and the regions of the Kyrgyz Republic.
 The main purpose of the event is to reach out to high school students in the Republic, to familiarize high school students with global and American history and culture, and spread information about the University as well.

 1.1 Prepare students for university exams, intellectual training;

 1.2 Identify the best school graduates and work with them to join the AUCA;

 1.3 Indirectly advertise the University through an innovative approach to the AUCA admission campaign;